Updated: Aug 15, 2020

-Gregory McMichael, 64, and Travis McMichael 34, assassinated Ahmaud Arbery on February 23, 2020 as he was out jogging.
+Gregory McMichael, 64, and Travis McMichael 34, assassinated Ahmaud Arbery on February 23, 2020.
+Ahmaud was initially thought to be out jogging but various camera footages later revealed that he was being chased after the Michaels had noticed him entering and leaving a construction site in the neighborhood.
 This is such a tragic loss for his mother, his friends and community.
 Many have expressed their anger about the injustice of it all and the attempted cover up by the authorities.
 Many are frustrated that another unarmed black man was gunned down because, yet again, he was racially profiled and perceived as a threat.

-Fueled by zeal and self-assurance, this father and son, 34 years apart, acted on their erroneous and dehumanizing assumptions associated with a black man running and killed an innocent man.
+Fueled by zeal and self-assurance, this father and son, 34 years apart, acted on their erroneous and dehumanizing presumptions of guilt associated with a black man running and killed an innocent man.
 If justice is served and the McMichaels are convicted for murder or hate crime, ironically, and metaphorically, they would have also ended their own lives on that day.

 This sobering story, echoes familiar storylines.
 It emphatically and symbolically gives a damning picture of our nation.
-A white father failed his son by passing on his dehumanizing assumptions and expectations of the black man.
-The outcome is death; actual death for the dehumanized Ahmaud and the metaphorical deaths of the dehumanizing father, Gregory and his son, Travis.
+A white father failed his son by "passing on" his biases of the black man.
+The outcome is death; actual death for the dehumanized Ahmaud and the metaphorical deaths of the father, Gregory and his son, Travis.

 One generation after the next, white men and white women are failing the next generation of Americans by passing on the same dehumanizing assumptions, fears and expectations of black men.
 Often, this isn’t out of hate or malice but rather because across this nation, communities, neighborhoods, churches, schools and media outlets are segregated.
 Martin Luther King recognized this cancer when he described Sunday morning at 11 am the most segregated hour in America.
 We are trapped in a vicious cycle of othering that keeps us separated from each other and unable to engage in transformational relationships.